martinm43/nba_playoff_odds/README.md

 *Laptop: perform regression using Burke odds
 *figuring out how to email them/playoff predictions/expected outcomes of games to personal account *DONE: difference over sum and derby based modelling
-	- Tuning work to be completed
+	*DONE: Tuning work to be completed - next phase is visual tuning *DONE: Asked Lydia - rezeroing is the best option in high variance league a way of incorporating known values about teams (e.g. sum(PER)) would be ideal
 *DONE: import results for month of October on Nov 1
 	- Recurring task.
 Import data as required every week or so?
 Takes only few seconds *Inserting missing games using bballreference data into nba_py - have a backfill flag